 \subsection{Generators}

 The \texttt{generate()} function, in \texttt{src/envs/generator.py} handles the creation of data examples, for training, evaluation, or data generation(i.e. when setting \texttt{--export\_data true}).
 When working on a new problem, it will have to be rewritten, unless one learns and evaluate from an external data file. \texttt{generate()} uses an external random number generator -- not the default Python or NumPy generator.
-This prevents different instances of the generator (iwhen the model runs on several GPU, or uses several worker CPU) to generate the exact same data.
-The parameter \texttt{type} can be set to the dataset you are generating \texttt{train} or \texttt{valid}, for training and evaluation.
+This prevents different instances of the generator (when the model runs on several GPU, or uses several worker CPU) to generate the exact same data.
+The parameter \texttt{type} can be set to the dataset you are generating, to \texttt{train} for the training set, and \texttt{valid} for the evaluation set.
 This allows test examples to be drawn from a different data distribution than training examples. \\

 \texttt{generate()} returns two mathematical objects, the problem and solution, to be fed into the tokenizers.
 The typical input is a list (or an array) of integers, the output could be an array, a list or a single integer.
 If generation fails, the function can return \texttt{None}, this (or any exception) will cause \texttt{generate()} to be called again.